marinade-finance/validator-bonds/packages/validator-bonds-cli/README.md

 It's not guaranteed to maintain the same stake accounts in the bond, but the amount of SOLs is always associated with the validator.

+#### Validator Bonds and funding with stake accounts

+The concept of Bonds revolves around managing stake accounts delegated to validators.
+This allows the validator to lock funds under the Validator Bonds Program while still earning inflation rewards.
+However, Validator Bonds Program is not designed to preserve the specific stake accounts (i.e, its public keys) that were initially funded.
+Instead, the funding is considered as the total sum of lamports across various stake accounts.

+When a settlement event occurs, the funded stake account is split, and a portion of the funds is used for the `Settlement`.
+After the settlement is closed, any non-claimed lamports remaining in the stake account are returned to the bond's available resources, making them eligible for withdrawal.
+As a result, there are now two stake accounts.
+These stake accounts can later be merged if needed to create a larger, compound amount for future settlement funding.

 ### Withdrawing Bond Account